-The transfer notice shall set forth in reasonable detail the terms and conditions of the proposed transfer, including, without limitation, (i) the identity of the proposed transferee (who must in any case be a bona fide transferee with respect to whom the transfer is permissible under applicable federal and state securities laws), (ii) the number of shares proposed to be transferred, (iii) the purchase price per share (if any), (iv) the terms of payment (if any), (v) the date of the proposed transfer, and (vi) if the transfer involves a sale or other transfer of shares for consideration, a statement by the transferring shareholder that he or she has entered into a legally binding agreement (subject to compliance with these Bylaws) with the proposed transferee with respect to the transfer of the shares on the terms described in the transfer notice.
+The transfer notice shall set forth in reasonable detail the terms and conditions of the proposed transfer, including, without limitation, (i) the identity of the proposed transferee (who must in any case be a bona fide transferee with respect to whom the transfer is permissible under applicable federal and state securities laws), (ii) the number of shares proposed to be transferred, (iii) the purchase price per share (if any), (iv) the terms of payment (if any), (v) the date of the proposed transfer, and (vi) if the transfer involves a sale or other transfer of shares for consideration, a statement by the transferring shareholder that he or she has entered into a legally binding agreement (subject to compliance with these Bylaws) with the proposed transfer notice.
 The transferring shareholder shall be liable to the Corporation if the transfer notice contains any intentional or grossly negligent misstatements or omissions.
 For purposes of this Article VI, a "transfer" of shares of the Corporation shall be deemed to include a proposed transfer or issuance of more than fifty percent (50%) of the outstanding stock or other equity ownership interests of any shareholder of the Corporation that is a corporation, a partnership, a limited liability company or another form of entity.